YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

 - Check options to see if a PIN is set (`clientPin`) or not (`noclientPin`)

-- Also check what the minimum PIN length is
+- Also check what the minimum PIN length is.

+> Note that minimum PIN length is only reported on FIDO 2.1+ security keys with libfido2 version 1.12 or later.

 - If a PIN has not been set, set a PIN using `fido2-token -S` Note that a PIN does not have to be numeric.